 Now to my point, the ribs came with a side of quinoa with vegetables mixed into it.My first thought when I saw the quinoa was that I’d be the one to eat it, because my son wouldn’t be interested.
 You see, he’s only recently become a good eater.
 (And by good eater, I mean less picky.)

 Well, he devoured the quinoa.
 Who knew!?
-I’ve definitely served quinoa over the years, but apparently it wasn’t up to snuff. 😉 I’ve been making my hearty rendition of Kreation’s quinoa ever since.
+I’ve definitely served quinoa over the years, but apparently it wasn’t up to snuff. 😉 I’ve been making my hearty Lemon Vegetable Quinoa rendition of Kreation’s version ever since.
 It’s a huge hit!
 For starters, it’s really quite beautiful.
 Just look at those colors and textures!
 And the smoky and tangy flavors are out of this world!

 While I’m sure it’s not exactly the same, it too is devoured — by everyone in my house!
 Turns out my 11-year-old is also a quinoa fan.
 Again, who knew!?